 Sometimes corticosteroids, antiseizure drugs, or both

 Both are effective against streptococci, Enterobacteriaceae, and most anaerobes but not against Bacteroides fragilis.
-If clinicians suspect Bacteroides species, metronidazole 15 mg/kg (loading dose) followed by 7.5 mg/kg IV every 6 hours is also required.
-If S. aureus is suspected, vancomycin 1 g every 12 hours is used (with cefotaxime or ceftriaxone) until sensitivity to nafcillin (2 g every 4 hours) is determined.
+If clinicians suspect Bacteroides species (as in chronic sinusitis or otitis), metronidazole 15 mg/kg (loading dose) followed by 7.5 mg/kg IV every 6 hours is also required.
+If S. aureus is suspected (eg, after cranial trauma or neurosurgery or in endocarditis), vancomycin 1 g every 12 hours is used (with cefotaxime or ceftriaxone) until sensitivity to nafcillin (2 g every 4 hours) is determined.
 Response to antibiotics is best monitored by serial MRI or CT.

 Drainage (CT-guided stereotactic or open) provides optimal therapy and is necessary for most abscesses that are solitary and surgically accessible, particularly those > 2 cm in diameter.
-If abscesses are < 2 cm in diameter, antibiotics alone may be tried, but abscesses must then be monitored with serial MRI or CT; if abscesses enlarge after being treated with antibiotics, surgical drainage is indicated.
+If abscesses are < 2 cm in diameter, antibiotics alone may be tried, but abscesses must then be monitored with frequent serial MRI or CT (initially as often as every 2 to 3 days); if abscesses enlarge after being treated with antibiotics, surgical drainage is indicated.

-Patients with increased intracranial pressure may benefit from a short course of high-dose corticosteroids (dexamethasone 10 mg IV once, then 4 mg IV every 6 hours for 3 or 4 days).
+Patients with increased intracranial pressure (assessed by signs and neuroimaging findings) may benefit from a short course of high-dose corticosteroids (dexamethasone 10 mg IV once, then 4 mg IV every 6 hours for 3 or 4 days).

-Antiseizure drugs are sometimes recommended to prevent seizures.
+Antiseizure drugs are frequently used to prevent seizures.

 Brain abscess can result from direct extension (eg, of mastoiditis, osteomyelitis, sinusitis, or subdural empyema), penetrating wounds (including neurosurgery), or hematogenous spread.

 Headache, nausea, vomiting, lethargy, seizures, personality changes, papilledema, and focal neurologic deficits develop over days to weeks; fever may be absent at presentation.

 Do contrast-enhanced MRI or, if MRI is unavailable, contrast-enhanced CT.

 Treat all brain abscesses with antibiotics (usually initially with ceftriaxone or cefotaxime plus metronidazole if clinicians suspect Bacteroides species or plus vancomycin if they suspect S. aureus), typically followed by CT-guided stereotactic aspiration or surgical drainage.

 If abscesses are < 2 cm in diameter, they may be treated with antibiotics alone but must then be monitored closely with MRI or CT; if abscesses enlarge after being treated with antibiotics, surgical drainage is indicated.